softindex/datakernel/examples/net/README.md

 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel/examples/eventloop
 $ mvn clean compile exec:java@TcpEchoServerExample
-$ # OR
+$ # or
 $ mvn clean compile exec:java@MultiEchoServerExample
 ```

 This will start your echo server.
-Now try connecting to it by executing these lines in appropriate folder:
+Now you can connect to your server from telnet with command `telnet localhost 9922`
+or by launching your TcpClient example:
 ```
 $ cd datakernel/examples/eventloop
 $ mvn clean compile exec:java@TcpClientExample
-$ # OR
+$ # or
 $ mvn clean compile exec:java@PingPongSocketConnection
 ```

-Running TcpClientExample allows you to send messages to server and receive them back.
+Now you can send messages to server and receive them back.
 If you started Multi Echo Server,
-feel free to connect multiple Tcp Clients and check how it works.
+feel free to connect multiple Tcp Clients and check out how it works.

-If you just want to check whether your server works or no, run PingPongSocketConnection.
+If you just want to check whether your server works, run PingPongSocketConnection.
 It will try to send a message
 to your server and get a response from it if everything works correctly.